helly-15/node-task2/README.md

 to send postman requests for all users

 ### http://localhost:5001/api/users/:userId
-to send postman requests for 1 user where userId is UUID ( UUID for a user you can find in folder data/usersCreated after running npm run start:prod once )
+to send postman requests for 1 user where userId is UUID ( UUID for a user you can find in postman response after sending http://localhost:5001/api/users request or in folder data/usersCreated after running npm run start:prod once )

 ***